Security guard killed, 2 injured during Burlington robbery

 Stay on top of breaking news stories with the ABC11 News App

-The gunshot victim was pronounced dead at Alamance Regional Medical Center; the two injured were treated and released from the hospital.
+The gunshot victim was pronounced dead at Alamance Regional Medical Center.
+He was identified Monday as Michael Thomas Le, 25, of the 5000 block of Hilltop Road in Greensboro.

+The two injured victims were treated at ARMC and released.
+Police are withholding their names.

 Police said during the incident, one of the suspects stole the guard's gun.